michaelbragg/wp-starter-kit/readme.md

 └── vendor
 ```

-- In order not to expose sensitive files in the webroot, we move what's required into a `html/` directory including the vendor'd `wp/` source, and the `wp-content` source.
+- In order not to expose sensitive files in the webroot, we move what's required into a `html/` directory including the vendor's `wp/` source, and the `wp-content` source.
 - `wp-content` has been named `app` to better reflect its contents.
 It contains application code and not just "static content".
 It also matches up with other frameworks such as Symfony and Rails.
 - `wp-config.php` remains in the `web/` because it's required by WordPress, but it only acts as a loader.
 The actual configuration files have been moved to `config/` for better separation.
 - `vendor/` is where the Composer managed dependencies are installed to.